wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     *   (b) requires treatment by or under the supervision of a veterinarian.

-    (3) A person who commits an offence against this section is liable on conviction on indictment,---
+    (3) A person who commits an offence against this section is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 5 years or to a fine not exceeding $100,000 or to both: